bach-sh/bach/lib/bach/README.md

     }
     test-rm-rf-assert() {
         # Verify your test case
-        sudo rm -rf /  # This is the actual command to be running on your host!
+        sudo rm -rf /   # This is the actual command to run on your host!
+                        # DO NOT worry!
+By using Bach Testing Framework it won't actually run.
     }